reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

 Initializing the reactive transport solver
 ------------------------------------------

-At last, we define the object responsible for the solving the reactive transport problem, which is handled by the class `ReactiveTransportSolver`_:.:
+At last, we define the object responsible for solving the reactive transport problem, which is handled by the class `ReactiveTransportSolver`_.

 .. literalinclude:: ../../../../demos/python/demo-reactivetransportsolver-calcite-brine.py
     :start-at: Step 13